Heart Catheterization In Children

 Write down your questions so you remember to ask them during your visits.

-Contact your child's primary healthcare provider or cardiologist if:
+Contact your child's PHP or cardiologist if:

 - Your child has a fever.